10 hot tips for professional drivers in 2023

 6. Cold cabin.

 If Parking in the sun is unavoidable, additional protection may be useful, such as a screen on the windscreen reflecting the sun's rays.
-Do not use wet wipes for glass in transit – they only increase the humidity and therefore the temperature in the car.
+Do not use wet wipes for glass in transit – they only increase the humidity and, therefore, the car's temperature.

-Use special sprays and creams to cool the body, and the t-shirt can be cooled in the refrigerator before you put on.
-When unloading and during other works on the street it is recommended to use a light headdress.
+Use special sprays and creams to cool the body, and the t-shirt can be cooled in the refrigerator before you put it on.
+When unloading and during other works on the street, it is recommended to use a light headdress.

 7. Watch your body.